MKLab-ITI/pygrank/docs/userguide/evaluation.md

 print(measure(comm_scores))
 ```

-In case of unsupervised evaluation that is needed
+In case of unsupervised evaluation
-when there are too few example members,
 you may also be interested in computing link-based
 unsupervised measures.
 This is done with the
 `pg.LinkAssessmen` class; this needs the graph